France 3: La Troisième Chaîne Couleur (1972–1974)

 The director general of the third color channel, Jean-Louis Guillaud, decides to make extensive use of the regional stations of the ORTF and young directors for the production of the programs, because the third channel intends to prove itself as a new channel regions and cinema, using state-of-the-art techniques and high-quality graphics.
 The original project, which planned to rely on the cultural and artistic actors of the regions within the framework of the long-awaited decentralization within the Office, in fact comes down to a simple deconcentration of resources of production, regional television remaining confined to the little space granted in the opt-outs of the national service.

-For the first time, the candidates of the second round of the presidential election of 1974, Valéry Giscard d'Estaing and François Mitterrand, agree to confront each other verbally in a televised debate, arbitrated by Jacqueline Baudrier and Alain Duhamel and broadcast on May 10, 1974, simultaneously on the three ORTF television channels.
+For the first time, the candidates of the second round of the presidential election of 1974, Valéry Giscard d'Estaing and François Mitterrand, agree to confront each other verbally in a televised debate, arbitrated by Jacqueline Baudrier and Alain Duhamel and broadcast on 10 May 1974, simultaneously on the three ORTF television channels.

-Audiovisual reform law no. 74-696 of August 7, 197410 suppressed the ORTF and created seven independent bodies, including three national television program companies.
-It came into effect on January 1, 1975, and the third ORTF channel closed its antenna on January 5, 1975, at 9:40 p.m. to make way the next day for the new national program company France Regions 3 (FR3).
+Audiovisual reform law no. 74-696 of 7 August 1974 abolished the ORTF and created seven independent bodies, including three national television program companies.
+It came into effect on 1 January 1975, and the third ORTF channel closed its antenna on 5 January 1975, at 9:40 p.m. to make way the next day for the new national program company France Regions 3 (FR3).

-For lack of a complete network on this date of January 5, 1975, a good part of France has have known the programs of the ORTF's third channel.
+For lack of a complete network on this date of 5 January 1975, a good part of France have known the programs of the ORTF's third channel.
 Throughout its run, broadcasts were restricted to three hours each evening and only reached a potential audience of 26% of the population – its transmissions primarily covered Paris, the Ile-de-France and Northern regions.